Our basic maintenance tips:

 - Keep tyres well inflated to avoid punctures, reduce tyre wear and make cycling easier!
 You can read the recommended pressure from the side of your tyres.
 If you cycle often, it could be worth investing in an upright pump.

-- Use liquid oil to oil your chain at least once per month, especially if you can hear it making a small squeaking sound.
+- Use liquid oil to oil your chain at least once a month, especially if you can hear it making a small squeaking sound.
 Start by wiping dirt off the chain, and apply drops of oil to the joints in the chain, not directly onto the cogs.
 Pedal several turns and then wipe off the excess oil with a rag.

 - If a part that’s supposed to move is showing resistance or one that’s not supposed to move is wobbling, the longer you leave it, the harder and more expensive it could be to repair.